sbstnL/pdsnd_github/README.md

 ### Project Title
 Udacity Bike Share Project
 ### Description
-Analysing bike share data as part of the Udacity Data Science nano degree
+Analysing bike share data as part of the Udacity Data Science nano degree.
+The program provides an interactive experience for finding out insights about the bike share data.

 ### Files used
 chicago.csv - Dataset containing all bikeshare information for the city of Chicago provided by Udacity.